open-crypto-broker/crypto-broker-client-js/README.md

 task build
 ```

-For building the Docker image, you need to have Docker/Docker Desktop or any other alternative (e.g. Podman) installed.
-Further, the installation of docker-buildx is recommended.
-Note: `task tools` will install this.

 ### Testing

 The client uses `jest` as a testing framework.
 The only logic tested is the one of the client itself.
 For this, the gRPC server functions are mocked, and their responses hard-coded.
 The purpose of this testing is thus to ensure compliance project-wide and that the client follows the general [library's specification](https://github.com/open-crypto-broker/crypto-broker-documentation/blob/main/spec/0003-library.md).
 For a full end-to-end testing, please check the [deployment repository](https://github.com/open-crypto-broker/crypto-broker-deployment).